alirezaismyname/anbox-toolbox/README.md

 # Anbox Toolbox
 This repo is aimed to ease the use of [Anbox](https://anbox.io).
-</br>Anbox allows us to run a variaty of Android apps on linux.
+</br>Anbox allows us to run a variaty of Android apps on Linux.

 ### Installation